-UK halts support for fracking due to earthquake fears
+UK halts fracking ahead of election; some want permanent ban

-LONDON (AP) — The British government has announced that it will no longer allow fracking because of new scientific analysis that casts doubts on the safety of the controversial practice.
+LONDON (AP) — The British government announced Saturday that it will no longer allow fracking because of new scientific analysis that casts doubts on the safety of the controversial practice, but some critics called the action an election stunt and demanded a permanent ban.

-The decision to announce a moratorium on fracking means the government will no longer support the use of fracking for shale gas extraction and fracking planning proposals will not be moved forward.
+The decision to announce a moratorium on fracking means the government will no longer support its use of for shale gas extraction and planning proposals with fracking will not be moved forward.

-Business and Energy Secretary Andrea Leadsom said the new report makes it clear that the government cannot rule out future “unacceptable impacts” on local communities where fracking is allowed.
+Business and Energy Secretary Andrea Leadsom said the new scientific report makes clear that the government cannot rule out future “unacceptable impacts” on local communities where fracking is allowed.

 “For this reason, I have concluded that we should put a moratorium on fracking in England with immediate effect,” she said.